-Although some authors have investigated the use of propensity score methods when the proportion of participant is small, they have focused on traditional propensity score methods and did not consider alternative methods when there is lack of positivity, beyond the use of propensity score matching, inverse probability weights truncation, or trimming \citep{hajage2016use,franklin2017comparing,austin2011tutorial}.
-Causal inference being inherently a missing data problem \citep{holland1986statistics}, we often overlook that the fundamental task of any causal estimator is to use the available data to input (adequately) unknown potential outcome values.
-For IPW, this means to weight participants and obtain an observed-covariate-balanced pseudo-population where causal inference can be drawn.
-When the treatment allocation is imbalanced and extreme weights are present, estimation of the treatment rely heavily on a few participants with extremely large inverse probability weights, which can introduce severe bias due to data disparity.
-Therefore, whether violations of the positivity assumption are structural or not, we need to ensure that the estimated treatment effects does not rely disproportionally on a few outlying participants, especially in finite sample when there is a substantial treatment allocation imbalance.
-For instance, in a tutorial for propensity score analysis, Austin uses a sample of current smokers who were discharged alive from a hospital, following an acute myocardial infarction \citep{austin2011tutorial}.
-What is remarkable in this paper is the small proportion (32.20\%) of patients who did not benefit from an in-patient smoking cessation counseling, the wide range of estimated propensity scores, the presence of a few extreme weights, and the results the paper found on the 3-year (binary and time-to-event) survival outcomes.
-It is of interest to know whether the different conclusions that followed---stemming from different propensity score methods considered---were not driven solely by the imbalance in treatment allocation.
-In fact, some results showed a significant reduced risk of mortality, while others just indicated that the treatment effect was not different from the null.
+Causal inference, being inherently a missing data problem \citep{holland1986statistics}, we often overlook the fundamental task of any causal estimator: to use the available data to adequately input unknown potential outcome values.
+For IPW, this means weighting participants to create a pseudo-population where causal inference can be drawn.
+When the treatment allocation is imbalanced and extreme weights emerge, estimationn and inference of the treatment effects relies heavily on a few participants with extremely large inverse probability weights, which can introduce severe bias due to data disparity.
+Therefore, regardless of whether violations of the positivity assumption are structural or not, it is crucial to ensure that the estimated treatment effects are disproportionally driven by a small number of outlying participants, especially if there is a substantial treatment allocation imbalance.
+For instance, in a tutorial for PS analysis, Austin uses a sample of current smokers discharged alive from a hospital following an acute myocardial infarction \citep{austin2011tutorial}.
+What is remarkable in this paper are the small proportion (32.20\%) of patients who did not benefit from in-patient smoking cessation counseling, the wide range of estimated PSs, the presence of a few extreme weights, and the results on the 3-year survival outcomes (binary and time-to-event).
+Thus, reading this paper, we can't help but raise some questions.
+Were the different conclusions drawn were solely due to methodological differences?
+In fact, some of these methods showed a significant reduced risk of mortality, while others just indicated that the treatment effect was not different from the null.
 Could the discrepancy in the study conclusion be solely driven by the differences in the selected methods and their underlying estimands?
-Or did the imbalance in the number of participants between the two treatment groups play also a role?
-As we will demonstrate in this paper, we clearly think it is both, with the imbalance in treatment allocation playing a preeminent role.
+Did the imbalance in the number of participants between the two treatment groups play also a role?
+As we will demonstrate in this paper, we believe both the choice of specific methods and the imbalance in treatment allocation play a preeminent role.